 When you need a blade that will produce less heat when cutting acrylic material and other plastic material, the Freud LU94M010 is the ideal blade for the job.
 The LU94 series features Freud’s premium TiCo high-density carbide with a modified triple chip grind geometry that can be sharpened up t 10 times.

 It comes equipped with Freud’s anti-vibration technology that helps stabilize the blade.

 It produces smooth clean cuts and a silver ice coating to resist heat building.
 It also lasts two times longer than standard blades.
 This one sets the industry standard for users when cutting delicate material that handles heat poorly.

-    The blade stays cool and outperforms all carbide tipped plastic cutting blades in the industry.
-This 10-inch blade with 80 tooth count has .110” thin kerf with negative 3-degree angle.
+The blade stays cool and outperforms all carbide-tipped plastic cutting blades in the industry.
+This 10-inch blade with 80 tooth count has a .110” thin kerf with negative 3-degree angle.

-    It’s thin, sharp, precise and durable.
+It’s thin, sharp, precise, and durable.
 This blade can remain very cool while cutting and eliminates melting.
-Since this one has negative hook angles, it can easily produce superior finish holding onto the material.
-This heavy-duty industrial blade keeps the cut edge crisp while working with a wide range of plastic material.
+Since this one has negative hook angles, it can easily produce a superior finish holding onto the material.
+This heavy-duty industrial blade keeps the cut edge crisp while working with a wide range of plastic materials.